"Gripping" — The New York Times

 An LED screen near the stage displays dialogue in real-time, simultaneous with live speech and action.
 No other aspect of the performance is altered.

 April 15 at 7:30pm

 April 18 at 2pm & 8pm

 April 19 at 2pm

 Our theatre is wheelchair accessible, and service dogs are welcome at all performances.
 Large-print programs, assistive listening devices, and sensory supports (fidgets, noise-canceling headphones) are always available to borrow from the Box Office.
-For more information, click here or call our Patron Experience team: 610.644.3500
+For more information, visit the Accessibility page or call our Patron Experience team: 610.644.3500